multiscale-cosim/TVB-NEST/nest-io/doc/guides/from_nest2_to_nest3.rst

         [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

-    And you can create a GIDCollection by providing a list of GIDs
+    And you can create a NodeCollection by providing a list of node IDs

     ::

-        print(nest.GIDCollection([2, 3, 4, 8]))
+        print(nest.NodeCollection([2, 3, 4, 8]))

     prints

     ::

-        GIDCollection(metadata=None,
+        NodeCollection(metadata=None,
                       model=iaf_psc_alpha, size=3, first=2, last=4;
                       model=iaf_psc_alpha, size=1, first=8)

     Note however that the nodes have to already have been created.
-If any of the GIDs refer to nodes that are not created, an error is thrown.
+If any of the node IDs refer to nodes that are not created, an error is thrown.

 Test of equality
-    You can test if two GIDCollections are equal, i.e. that they contain the same GIDs
+    You can test if two NodeCollections are equal, i.e. that they contain the same node IDs

     ::

         nrns == nrns_2  # False
-        nrns_2 == nest.GIDCollection([11, 12, 13])  # True
+        nrns_2 == nest.NodeCollection([11, 12, 13])  # True

 Test of membership
-    You can test if a GIDCollection contains a certain GID
+    You can test if a NodeCollection contains a certain node ID

     ::